The Buffrs Book

 Editions of buffrs mark a specific evolutionary state of the package manager.
 The edition system exists to allow for fast development of buffrs while allowing you to already migrate existing protobufs to buffrs even though it has not yet reached a stable version.

-Editions can be either explicitly stated in the Proto.toml
+Editions can be either explicitly stated in the Proto.toml or are

 automatically inlined once a package is created using buffrs.
 This ensures that